Arnold Leese: Second World War

-He was one of the last leaders of the fascist movement to be interned in the United Kingdom at the beginning of the Second World War under the Defence Regulation 18B.
+Leese was one of the last leaders of the fascist movement to be interned in the United Kingdom at the beginning of the Second World War under the Defence Regulation 18B.
 Leese, who claimed that his primary loyalty was to Britain, had been somewhat critical of Adolf Hitler since the start of the war and he reacted with bitter anger when an internment order was issued for him in June 1940.
 Having set up a series of hideouts from which he published several pamphlets that were critical of the war, he evaded capture until 9 November 1940.
 Still enraged by what he saw as a slur on his patriotism, Leese violently resisted arrest and smashed up his holding cell.
 Leese saw the war as a "Jew's War" but he strongly repudiated the Hitler-Stalin Pact and castigated the Nazis for their invasion of Norway.
 (Leese labelled his political creed "Racial Fascism" because he disliked the term "National Socialism" which was used by the Nazis, although he and other members of the IFL supported Nazi anti-semitism).
 He was released from detention in 1944 on health grounds following a major operation.

 At the close of the War, he offered to testify at William Joyce's trial.
 Along with Beamish he was prepared to give evidence on the "Jewish issue" at Nuremberg in defence of the Nazis.
 Leese described the Nuremberg Trials as a "Jewish and Masonic affair, like the procedure in this country under '18.B'; it is an act of Revenge".